bimdata/javascript-api-client/docs/CollaborationApi.md

 > CloudInvitation inviteCloudUser(cloudPk, cloudInvitationRequest)

-Invite a cloud administrator
+Invite a cloud member

-Invite cloud administrators only.
+Invite a cloud member.
 To invite in a project, see inviteProjectUser.
 You can&#39;t invite a user already in the cloud.
 Create multiple invitations of the same email in the same cloud will generate multiple invitation emails but not multiple invitation object  Required scopes: org:manage

 ### Example